J1149/j1149.github.io/developers/pai_core_apis/create_raw_transaction.md

 *See also*

-* DecodeRawTransaction: decodes a serialized transaction hex string into a JSON object describing the transaction.
+* `DecodeRawTransaction`: decodes a serialized transaction hex string into a JSON object describing the transaction.
-* SignRawTransaction: signs a transaction in the serialized transaction format using private keys stored in the wallet or provided in the call.
+* `SignRawTransaction`: signs a transaction in the serialized transaction format using private keys stored in the wallet or provided in the call.
-* SendRawTransaction: validates a transaction and broadcasts it to the peer-to-peer network.
+* `SendRawTransaction`: validates a transaction and broadcasts it to the peer-to-peer network.
-* Serialized Transaction Format
+* `Serialized Transaction Format`